-The companies I work with also has developed the newest approach to gallery wrap.
+The companies I work with also have developed a fresh approach to gallery wrap.
 It’s a thinner wrap, but you can still see the sides of the picture.
 It stands away from the wall, but it’s not a boxy look.
+It stands slightly away from the wall giving a three dimensional look.
 I think it’s a wonderful alternative to the traditional gallery wrap.

 Another choice for printing/framing calligraphy is printing on actual WOOD!
 You can see the texture of the wood through the print.
 And, you can have a border of the wood around the print- which is almost like a new type of contemporary frame.
 Although this type of printing is a bit more expensive that the other alternatives, it’s a timeless look, and may be the best method for your particular quote and taste.

 Although printing on acrylic was a popular method for artwork used in the past, it’s now become very popular, and it looks great.
 Light seems to come right from behind the print, especially when printing is done on metallic paper.
 Framing calligraphy this way is really beautiful.
 And now there’s also a way to print on GLASS as well!

 One of the newest ways to print is on curved metal.
 It needs no additional framing, and stands by itself on a table or desk top.